A Modernized View of Coherence Pathways Applied to Magnetic Resonance Experiments in Unstable, Inhomogeneous Fields: Results

-and motivates rearranging the signal to the form $s(\varphi_1-\varphi_2,\varphi_2,n_e,t_2)$ whose (3D) Fourier transform is given by $\tilde{s}(\Delta p_1,\Delta p_1+\Delta p_2,n_e,\nu_2)$.
-By definition, the Fourier conjugate of $\Delta p_1$, the $\varphi_1-\varphi_2$ dimension, labels the ``CP'' \vs ``CPMG'' components of the signal, which arise naturally from this analysis.
-Specifically, transients for which $\varphi_1-\varphi_2 = 0$ cyc or $\frac{1}{2}$ cyc ($\pi$ rad) are the ``CP'' component and those for which $\varphi_1-\varphi_2= \frac{1}{4}$ cyc or $\frac{3}{4}$ cyc ($\frac{\pi}{2}$, $\frac{3\pi}{2}$ rad) are the ``CPMG'' component.
-The $\Delta p_1$ dimension disentangles the pathways that should give rise to the even \vs odd echoes.
-Odd-numbered echoes (following 1, 3, \etc, inversion pulses) should only present signal for $\Delta p_1=+1$, since the expected/desired coherence pathway with $\Delta p_1=+1$ (shown as green line in \cref{fig:CPMGbleeding}) only reaches $p=-1$ for odd echoes.
-Analogously, even numbered echoes should only present signal for $\Delta p_1=-1$ (shown as blue line in \cref{fig:CPMGbleeding}).
-The observed signal shown in the DCCT map of \cref{fig:FourStepSignal} derives from the alternating green and blue lines along the $p = -1$ coherence level.
-In this scheme, as long as even \vs odd echoes remain separated along $\Delta p_1$, any phase encoded between the excitation and first echo pulse would be properly preserved. \paragraph{bleed} However, due to offset or misset effects, imperfect 180° pulses can store a small fraction of transverse magnetization along the $z$-axis for one or more echo periods and then re-excite it as observable magnetization.
-In \cref{fig:CPMGbleeding} the signal cleanly separates into the desired coherence channels for the first few echoes.
-However, near the 8th echo, significant amounts of $\Delta p_1=+1$ signal begins to appear in even-numbered echoes, as well as significant amounts of $\Delta p_1=-1$ signal in odd-numbered echoes -- \ie the signal ``bleeds'' from the even echo pathway into the odd echo pathway, and \textit{vice versa}. \paragraph{} \cref{fig:CPMGbleeding} also demonstrates that signal that does not experience any initial encoding can be combined into a single decay by subtracting (adding with a phase out of 180°) of the $\Delta p_1 = -1$ signal from that of the $\Delta p_1 = +1$ signal.
-Indeed,
+and motivates rearranging the signal to the form $s(\varphi_1-\varphi_2,\varphi_2,n_e,t_2)$ whose (3D) Fourier transform is given by $\tilde{s}(\Delta p_1,\Delta p_1+\Delta p_2,n_e,\nu_2)$ where $n_e$ represents the echo number. \paragraph{purpose of Δp₁} The $\Delta p_1$ dimension disentangles the pathways that should give rise to the even \vs odd echoes.
+Odd-numbered echoes (following 1, 3, \etc, inversion pulses) should only present signal for $\Delta p_1=+1$ since the expected/desired coherence pathway with $\Delta p_1=+1$ (green line in \cref{fig:CPMGbleeding}) only reaches $p=-1$ for odd echoes.
+Analogously, even-numbered echoes should only present signal for $\Delta p_1=-1$ (blue line in \cref{fig:CPMGbleeding}).
+The observed signal shown in the \gls{dcct} map of \cref{fig:CPMGsignal} derives from the alternating green and blue lines along the $p = -1$ coherence level.
+In this scheme, as long as even \vs odd echoes remain separated along $\Delta p_1$, any phase encoded between the excitation and first echo pulse would be properly preserved. \paragraph{bleed} However, due to offset or misset effects, imperfect 180° pulses can store a small fraction of transverse magnetization along the $z$-axis for one or more echo periods and then re-excite it as observable magnetization (the red pathway in \cref{fig:cpmg}).
+In \cref{fig:CPMGbleeding}, the signal cleanly separates into the desired coherence channels for the first few echoes.
+However, near the 7\textsuperscript{th} echo, significant amounts of $\Delta p_1=+1$ signal begin to appear in even-numbered echoes, as well as significant amounts of $\Delta p_1=-1$ signal in odd-numbered echoes -- \ie, the signal ``bleeds'' from the even echo pathway into the odd echo pathway, and \textit{vice versa}. \paragraph{} \cref{fig:CPMGsignal} also demonstrates that signal from the two $\Delta p_1$ pathways can be combined into a single decay with coherent phase by subtracting (adding with a phase rotation of 180°) the $\Delta p_1 = -1$ signal and the $\Delta p_1 = +1$ signal.
+Such an operation reduces to: